Scottish literature in the Middle Ages: Early Middle Ages

-Very few works of Gaelic poetry survive from the early Medieval period, and most of these are in Irish manuscripts.
+Very few works of Gaelic poetry survive from the early medieval period, and most of these are in Irish manuscripts.
 There are religious works that can be identified as Scottish, including the Elegy for St Columba by Dallan Forgaill (c.
 597) and "In Praise of St Columba" by Beccan mac Luigdech of Rum, c.
 677. A series of anecdotes contained in the tenth century Betba Adamnáin (Life of St. Adomnán) are probably derived from works composed on Iona.
 Outside of these there are a few poems in praise of Pictish kings contained within Irish annals that are probably from Scotland.

 In Old English there is the Dream of the Rood, from which lines are found on the Ruthwell Cross, making it the only surviving fragment of Northumbrian Old English from early Medieval Scotland.
-It has also been suggested on the basis of ornithological references that the poem The Seafarer was composed somewhere near the Bass Rock in East Lothian.
+It has also been suggested based on ornithological references that the poem The Seafarer was composed somewhere near the Bass Rock in East Lothian.

 Early works in Latin include a "Prayer for Protection" attributed to St Mugint, thought to be from the mid-sixth century, and Altus Prosator ("The High Creator"), attributed to St Columba (c.
 597).
 What is probably the most important work written in early Medieval Scotland, the Vita Columbae, by Adomnán, abbot of Iona (627/8–704), was also written in Latin.
 The next most important piece of Scottish hagiography, the verse Life of St. Ninian, was written in Latin in Whithorn, perhaps as early as the eighth century.